 /* Template Name: [About] The LegitScript Story */ ?>

 LegitScript was founded in May 2007, and it’s been a great ride ever since.
-From our coffeeshop days, where we had little more than an idea, to the present day, where a team of over 60 in Portland (Oregon) and Dublin (Ireland) works hard to make cybercriminals’ lives difficult, we’ve tried to stay true to our core belief: that we can do something to make the Internet a safer, more transparent, and more independent place than we found it.
+From our coffeeshop days, where we had little more than an idea, to the present day, where a team of over 60 in Portland (Oregon) work hard to make cybercriminals’ lives difficult, we’ve tried to stay true to our core belief: that we can do something to make the internet a safer, more transparent, and more independent place than we found it.

 Former White House drug policy aide John Horton, who helped coordinate national prescription drug abuse policy in the US from 2002 to 2007, creates LegitScript.